awsdocs/aws-secrets-manager-docs/doc_source/reference_template_SQLServer_SingleUser.md

 import json
 import logging
 import os
-import pg
-import pgdb
+import pymssql

 logger = logging.getLogger()
 logger.setLevel(logging.INFO)

 def lambda_handler(event, context):
-    """Secrets Manager RDS PostgreSQL Handler
+    """Secrets Manager RDS SQL Server Handler

-    This handler uses the master-user rotation scheme to rotate an RDS PostgreSQL user credential.
-During the first rotation, this scheme logs into the database as the master user, creates a new user (appending _clone to the username), and grants the new user all of the permissions from the user being rotated.
-Once the secret is in the state, every subsequent rotation simply creates a new secret with the AWSPREVIOUS user credentials, adds any missing permissions that are in the current secret, changes that user's password, and then marks the latest secret as AWSCURRENT.
+    This handler uses the single-user rotation scheme to rotate an RDS SQL Server user credential.
+This rotation scheme logs into the database as the user and rotates the user's own password, immediately invalidating the user's previous password.

     The Secret SecretString is expected to be a JSON string with the following format:
     {
-        'engine': <required: must be set to 'postgres'>, 'host': <required: instance host name>,
+        'engine': <required: must be set to 'sqlserver'>, 'host': <required: instance host name>,
         'username': <required: username>,
         'password': <required: password>,
-        'dbname': <optional: database name, default to 'postgres'>, 'port': <optional: if not specified, default port 5432 will be used>, 'masterarn': <required: the arn of the master secret which will be used to create users/change passwords>
+        'dbname': <optional: database name, default to 'master'>, 'port': <optional: if not specified, default port 1433 will be used>
     }

     Args: